ExclusiveDisjunction/NodesGraph/README.md

 # NodesGraph
 A simple implementation of nodes and their connections.

+NOTICE: THIS PROGRAM IS BEING PORTED TO ANOTHER PROGRAM OF MINE.
+IT WILL REMAIN ON GITHUB.COM, BUT NO FURTHER CHANGES WILL BE MADE TO THIS REPO.
+ANY ISSUES WILL BE CONSIDERED AND FIXED IN THE FINAL PRODUCT OF MY OTHER PROGRAM.

 It uses a keyboard based interface for interacting with the program.

 # Selecting Nodes & Connections(Links)